markwolfeman/ist653/assignments/homework3.markdown

 # Part 2  (5 points)

 - Based on Miller's discussion in Chapter 2 &amp; 7.
-Discuss in roughly 300 words the prompts below, using your own words, but a few quotations are fine:
+Discuss in roughly 300 words based on the questions below, using your own words without using AI:

 	- Why was Dublin Core and MODS created?
 	- What are the strengths and weaknesses of using MODS or Dublin Core?